Windows CLI MCP server

 Configuration

-The server looks for configuration in these locations (in order):
+The server uses a JSON configuration file to customize its behavior.
+It looks for configuration in the following locations (in order):

 1. Path specified by --config flag